VIS4ROB-lab/pose_graph_backend/README.md

 $ roslaunch pose_graph_backend pose_graph_node_euroc.launch num_agents:=1
 $ roslaunch voxblox_ros euroc_dataset.launch
 ```
-Wait for the message `[PGB] Sucessfully read the parameters and the vocabulary` to be printed in the terminal.
+Wait for the messages `[PGB] Sucessfully read the parameters and the vocabulary` and `[PGB] Set callbacks` to be printed in the terminal.
 This indicates that the pose-graph is ready.
+Note that the Voxblox node outputs visuals in RVIZ every 2 seconds.

 Launch the client software in separate terminals (make sure the `agent_id` parameters match in the launch files):
 ```